Jelly-RDF/pyjelly/docs/external-integration.md

 {{ code_example('neo4j_integration/01_rdflib_neo4j_parse.py') }}

-It opens a stream through a neo4j integrated parser working with RDFLib, which parses the data (also from `.jelly` file) into user's AuraDB database.
+which parses the data from `.jelly` file into the user's AuraDB database.